i2y/hyperway/README.md

 This hybrid approach maintains the discipline of schema-first development while removing friction from the development cycle.
 Teams can work rapidly in Go while still providing standard `.proto` files for tooling, documentation, and cross-language support.

 ### How It Works
-Hyperway implements gRPC and Connect RPC protocols with dynamic capabilities:
+Hyperway implements multiple RPC protocols with dynamic capabilities:
 - Generates Protobuf schemas from your Go structs at runtime
-- Supports gRPC (Protobuf) and Connect RPC (both Protobuf and JSON)
+- Supports gRPC (Protobuf), Connect RPC (both Protobuf and JSON), gRPC-Web, and JSON-RPC 2.0
-- Maintains wire compatibility with standard gRPC/Connect clients
+- Maintains wire compatibility with standard clients for all protocols
 - Supports unary and server-streaming RPCs
+- Handles both HTTP/1.1 and HTTP/2 (with h2c support)

 ## 📊 Performance